Factorization algebras and abelian CS/WZW-type correspondences: Applications

-\begin{thm}\cite{SW3} The holomorphic twist of the $\cN = (2,0)$ superconformal theory (with abelian Lie algebra) is perturbatively equivalent to the theory of the intermediate Jacobian described by the dg Lie algebra $\fJ_{\CC^3} = \Omega^{\leq n, \bu}(\CC^3)[2]$ plus a free theory on~$\CC^3$. \end{thm}
+\begin{thm}\cite[Theorem 4.2]{SW3} For the abelian $\cN = (2,0)$ superconformal theory on $\RR^6$ formulated in the BV formalism, the holomorphic twist of the chiral two-form component is perturbatively equivalent to the theory of the intermediate Jacobian described by the dg Lie algebra $\fJ_{\CC^3} = \Omega^{\leq 1, \bu}(\CC^3)[1]$. \end{thm}